Pergamon Ancient City

 Built on a high 68 x 58-metre podium covered with marble in the middle of the Acropolis hill, the space for the structure was achieved by levelling the rock in the side of the mountain and erecting a platform supported by arches to support the temple and its courtyard.
 Strong parallel supporting walls covered with barrel vaults allowed the substructure towards the valley to save on material.
 It is completed with a cut and dressed stone wall 23 meters high.

 The main part of the building was free-standing; on three sides, it was surrounded by stoas with monolithic columns and Corinthian capitals.
-The temple was surrounded by a portico with a single colonnade.
+A portico with a single colonnade surrounded the temple.
 There were nine columns on both longer sides and six on shorter sides of the structure.
-Next to the temple, there is an altar where the statues of the emperors once stood.
+Next to the temple is an altar where the statues of the emperors once stood.
 During the Byzantine period, the temple wall facing the valley was incorporated into the Acropolis fortifications and refurbished several times, with parts of the substructure used as cisterns and warehouses.

 Temple of Dionysus